Serving: for 4 people Total preparation time: 40 minutes

 INGREDIENTS

-- 2 cups of Arborio rice
+- 2 cups Arborio rice

-- 2 tablespoons of butter
+- 2 tablespoons butter

-- 2 1/2 cups mixed mushrooms, cleaned and sliced
+- 2 ½ cups cleaned and sliced mixed mushrooms

-- 2 cloves of garlic, minced
+- 2 cloves garlic, minced

 - ¼ cup butter